Wandersalamander/TwelveLakes/README.md

 ## Acknowledgements

-- Thanks to the Alplakes API team for providing comprehensive and accessible data.
+- Thanks to the Alplakes team for providing comprehensive and accessible data.
 - Thanks to the Garmin Connect IQ team for their support and tools.

 Enjoy exploring the beauty of alpine lakes with TwelveLakes on your Garmin watch!